acts-project/acts/docs/getting_started.md

     LCG release 95apython3
 -   `centos7-lcg96`: based on CentOS 7 with HEP-specific software from LCG release 96
--   `slc6-lcg95apython3`: based on SLC 6 with HEP-specific software from LCG release 95apython3

 To use these locally, you first need to pull the relevant images from the registry.
 The current version is always tagged as `master.